threepointone/partyserver/packages/y-partyserver/README.md

 ## y-partyserver

+> [!CAUTION]
+> This project is in its experimental early stages and is not recommended for production use.

 A [Yjs](https://docs.yjs.dev/) backend for [PartyServer](https://npmjs.com/package/partyserver).
 Build collaborative text editors and more, powered by [Durable Objects](https://developers.cloudflare.com/durable-objects/)!

 Step 1: Define your server as a subclass of `YjsServer`